ysyk2021/time-is-a-gift-how-to-use-your-time-wisely/src/chapter-7-1.md

 8. **Challenge Perfectionism:** Strive for excellence but recognize that perfection is often unattainable.
 Accept that imperfect progress is better than no progress at all and avoid getting stuck in striving for perfection.

 By managing stress effectively and overcoming procrastination, individuals can optimize their time utilization.
 Implementing stress management techniques, prioritizing self-care, and utilizing strategies to overcome procrastination will enhance productivity and ensure a healthier and more balanced approach to time management.

-In the next chapter, we will explore the concept of maintaining focus and avoiding distractions---a crucial aspect of using time wisely.
-We will provide practical strategies and tips to help readers cultivate a focused mindset and minimize interruptions in their daily lives.